Travels with V

-Not yet in Eilat the bus suddenly stops in the middle of nowhere.
+Halfway to Eilat the bus suddenly stops in the middle of nowhere.
 Three young soldiers enter, machine guns in hand and they look ready to fire.
 All three slowly walk down the aisle and examine all passengers one by one.
 One of the uniformed guys has a feverish stare, like he’s high on something.
 Nobody talks, it’s dead quiet.
 The three leave the bus and we continue to Eilat.

-Eilat has the look of a typical summer resort, with big hotels, lots of restaurants and bars, the snorkeling on the reefs is magnificent and the bay is swarming with kite surfers.
-There’s also an unusual “aquarium” by the reef, you enter it via a gangway and step down into the basement, where it’s you who is inside the aquarium looking out at the corals and fishes on the reef.
+Eilat has the look of a typical summer resort, with big hotels, lots of restaurants and bars, the snorkeling on the reefs is wonderful and the bay is swarming with kite surfers.
+There’s also an unusual “aquarium” by the reef, you enter it via a gangway and step down into the basement, where it’s you who are inside the aquarium looking out at the corals and fishes on the reef.

 The coral reef runs all the way along the shore and we snorkel back and forth a whole day.
 The water is crystal clear and teaming with colourful life.

 The worst thing about Eilat is the heat.
 When we’re there a dry and scorching wind called “khamsin” constantly blows from the desert, pushing the thermometer up to 42 ° celsius.
 It’s so hot your breath makes your throat sore.
 The restaurants’ outdoor areas are deserted, everybody wants to be inside in AC cooled rooms.

 We do too and one evening we end up in a pub that has an excellent IPA from a local microbrewery and a band that rocks really well.